-Not because you don't have the skillset.
-But because if your IT goes badly wrong - I'm talking ransomware attacks or similar, large scale problems - the responsibility rests with you.
+Not because you don't have the skillset but because if your IT goes badly wrong - We're talking ransomware attacks or similar, large scale problems - the responsibility rests with you.

 Luckily, there is a solution to protect both you and the business.
 It's called co-managed IT support.